The Manta Queen 3 was custom built in 2011 specifically as a day trip and liveaboard boat to serve the Similan Islands and Koh Bon.

 What is not Included

-National Park Entry fee and diver’s fee: THB 1600 (for diver) National Park Entry fee: THB 500 (for non diver) Transfer to and from your hotel / dive vessel (THB 600).
+National Park Entry fee and diver’s fee: THB 1800 (for diver) National Park Entry fee: THB 800 (for non diver) Transfer to and from Phuket / dive vessel (THB 600).
 Rental Equipment (BCD/Reg/Fins/Mask/Wetsuit only) THB 400/day, Torch for Night Dive: THB 100 Suunto Dive Computer: THB 300 per day.

 Here at Aussie Divers we don't just consider ourselves a dive shop, we think of it as more, a big family of like minded individuals coming together to enjoy the marine environment here in Phuket & Thailand.
 We are always happy to chat with new divers or old, so please drop by the office anytime to see what is going on and if you have dived with us or want to dive with us than feel free to like us on Facebook, follow us on Twitter, read our community Dive Blog and generally stay in touch & stay informed.

-This is a question that I often get asked, and really it is not as simple as YES or NO. If you want to become a certified scuba diver by doing the PADI Open Water Diver Course then the answer is yes.
-In the PADI Open Water Diver Course it is specified that you have to be able to swim 200 metres with any stroke and also have to be able to tread water or float for at least 10 minutes.
-The reason for this is not for the fact that scuba diving requires you to swim, but rather it is for yours and your groups safety.
-In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there would be no device to keep you afloa [...]
+This is a question that I often get asked, and really it is not as simple as YES or NO. If you want to become a certified scuba diver by doing the PADI Open Water Diver Course, the answer is yes.
+In the PADI Open Water Diver Course it is specified that you have to be able to swim 200 metres.
+This can be with any stroke.
+You also have to be able to tread water or float for at least 10 minutes.
+The reason for this is not for the fact that scuba diving requires you to swim.
+But rather it is for your and your groups safety.
+In the unlikely event that your BCD (Buoyancy Control Device) was to falter then there would be no device to kee [...]